Occupational safety and health: Canada

 In workplaces with a set minimum number of employees (twenty in the case of workplaces under federal jurisdiction), it is mandatory to have a health and safety committee.
 This, made up of both worker and management representatives, meets regularly to identify hazards, investigate incidents, and make recommendations to improve workplace safety.
-These committees are crucial for fostering collaboration and addressing safety concerns in a timely manner.
+These committees are essential for building collaboration and addressing safety concerns in a timely manner.

 Law also requires employers to take defined steps to prevent workplace violence and harassment.
 They must create a workplace violence policy along with a program that identifies risks and outlines procedures for addressing them.
 A separate workplace harassment policy must explain how complaints should be reported and investigated.
 Employers are required to train employees on these policies to ensure awareness and compliance.
 All incidents involving violence, threats, or persistent harassment must be taken seriously and handled appropriately.

-In severe cases involving serious injury or death due to negligence, organizations and individuals can be prosecuted under the Criminal Code of Canada through the provisions introduced by Bill C-45.
+In severe cases involving serious injury or death due to negligence, organizations and individuals can be prosecuted under the Criminal Code of Canada through the provisions introduced by the Jobs and Growth Act.
 In some provinces, like Ontario, this introduces serious criminal consequences for safety violations.

 Workplaces are also subject to federal regulations under WHMIS, the Workplace Hazardous Materials Information System.
 WHMIS governs the labeling, documentation, and communication of hazardous materials.
 Employers must ensure that all hazardous substances are properly labeled, that material safety data sheets are readily available, and that workers are trained on how to handle these materials safely.

 As an example of arrangements at a provincial level, Ontario's primary workplace safety legislation is the Occupational Health and Safety Act (OHSA).
 This law sets out the responsibilities of employers, supervisors, and workers to promote a safe and healthy work environment.
 Ontario's occupational health and safety framework is built around the concept known as the "Internal Responsibility System," which means that everyone in the workplace shares responsibility for recognizing and addressing safety concerns.
 The OHSA is enforced by Ontario's Ministry of Labour, Immigration, Training and Skills Development.
 Ministry inspectors have the authority to visit workplaces, investigate complaints, and issue orders.
 Failure to comply with the law can lead to substantial fines and penalties, and individual supervisors or managers may also be held personally liable.